sh1989/today-i-learned/javascript/angularjs/services_providers_and_factories.md

 ```
 myModule.provider('aProvider', function() {
     this.$get = function($document) {
-        return new SuperService($document[0].body); // Just doing something with the injected dependency here...
+        return new SuperService($document[0].body); // Just doing something with the injected dependency here.
     };
     this.$get.$inject = ['$document'];
 });